Ready to find the perfect college degree?

-If you’re interested in the healthcare industry and particularly with helping patients with their daily life skills, you might be familiar with the role of an occupational therapist.
+If you’re interested in the healthcare industry and helping patients with their daily life skills, you might be familiar with the role of an occupational therapist.
 These healthcare professionals help patients cultivate, improve and recover the life skills they need for their daily routines.
-Even if you know what an occupational therapist does, you might not know that it’s possible to attain a role in occupational therapy even without pursuing an advanced degree.
+Even if you know what an occupational therapist does, you might not know that it’s possible to get a job in occupational therapy even without pursuing an advanced degree.
 Occupational therapy assistants are healthcare professionals who work directly with patients in the therapeutic process.
 All you need to get started is a two-year degree and a license.

 An Associate’s Degree for Aspiring Occupational Therapy Assistants

-The United States Bureau of Labor Statistics (BLS) reported.
-They will also spend at least 16 weeks immersed in fieldwork experiences.
-Earning an associate’s degree from an occupational therapy assistant program takes two years if students are studying full-time.
+The United States Bureau of Labor Statistics (BLS) says you will also spend at least 16 weeks immersed in fieldwork experiences.
+Earning an associate’s degree from an occupational therapy assistant program takes two years if you are studying full-time.